WisconsinRobotics/WRoverPlayground/src/wrover_status_light/ServiceIntro.md

 ros::NodeHandle nh;
 ros::ServiceServer service = nh.advertiseService("example_service", &ExampleServiceServer::callback, &exampleService);
 ```
-To break the code down, the function `ExampleServiceServer::callback()` is the handler function of the server, and is run every time the server receives a new request.
-The handler function must take in two arguments: a request and a response.
+To break the code down, the function `ExampleServiceServer::callback()` is the handler function of the server, and is ran every time the server receives a new request.
+The handler function must take in two arguments, a request and a response.
 ``` C++
 ExamplePackage::ExampleService exampleService;
 ros::NodeHandle nh;